Ever wonder who puts all those flags on the graves of veterans?

 People with disabilities are not useless and just watching the parade of life go by.

-And then being a good advocate—or crazy person who doesn’t know boundaries or when to quit– I asked Uncle John if he noticed how beautiful the cemetery grounds looked.
+And then being a good advocate—or the crazy person who doesn’t know boundaries or when to quit– I asked Uncle John if he noticed how beautiful the cemetery grounds looked.

 I told him Aaron worked at this cemetery.
 He and the crew of people who did the landscaping had disabilities, but if they had the support they needed, they weren’t handicapped and “useless.”
 In fact, they were the ones who made the grounds look so beautiful.